gooddata/gooddata-ui-sdk/docs/migration.md

     -   Migration steps: TBD

--   Execute (AFM) component is not present in SDK 8; use ExecutionContext
--   BucketExecutor component is not present in SDK 8; use ExecutionContext

 -   The Table component is not present in SDK 8; use the PivotTable component instead

+-   BucketExecutor component is not present in SDK 8; use Execute component

 ## Public API changes

+-   Charts no longer have the sdk prop

+    -   prop renamed to backend
+    -   prop type changed to IAnalyticalBackend

+-   Charts no longer have projectId prop

+    -   prop renamed to workspace

+-   Charts no longer have environment prop

+    -   prop deleted, it was a red herring, not used for anything

+-   Charts no longer have onLoadingFinish prop

+    -   prop deleted, it was red herring, never fired for charts

+-   Charts no longer have onFiredDrillEvent prop

+    -   prop renamed to onDrill

+-   IPushData no longer contains result prop
+    -   it contains dataView prop instead